clickwithclark/fast-form-validator/Readme.md

 function to validate that input field

-When an ID is passed, the ID is used as a prefix to create a getter for the current input value and a setter using camelCase to create a list of error messages to display to the user on invalid input
+When an ID is passed, the ID is used as a prefix to create a getter for the current input value and a setter to set the error messages using the ID as a prefix with camelCase (e.g. someIDValue & someIDError) to get the value for assessment and to set the error messages to display to the user on invalid input

-prefixValue & prefixError

 Example: